Skip to content ↓

 Aim of RSE Education

-What is the moral and values framework of Relationship and Sex Education?
+What is the moral and values framework of Relationships and Sex Education?

 RSE is taught within and confirms the moral and values framework of the whole school.
 This draws on the statement of values by the National Forum for Values in Education and the Community contained within the National Curriculum.